shivaramani/cucumber_http_test/README.md

 d) jsonpath, unexpected - Used to validate json response

 ##Install the following
+Run - "npm install" to accomplish the installation of these

+If you want to run individually, you may run these with -g / --save-dev options to have it run locally

 1) npm install cucumber
    npm install -g cucumber
    npm install --save-dev cucumber
-2) npm install gulp (try with -g options if need be)
+2) npm install gulp
-3) npm install gulp-cli (try with -g options if need be)
+3) npm install gulp-cli
-4) npm install gulp-shell (try with -g options if need be)
+4) npm install gulp-shell
-5) npm install express (try with -g options if need be)
+5) npm install express
-6) npm install body-parser (try with -g options if need be)
+6) npm install body-parser
-7) npm install node-fetch (try with -g options if need be)
+7) npm install node-fetch
-8) npm install build-url (try with -g options if need be)
+8) npm install build-url
-9) npm install jsonpath (try with -g options if need be)
+9) npm install jsonpath
-10) npm install unexpected (try with -g options if need be)
+10) npm install unexpected

 ## Running examples
 The example can be run by running the sample node server along with Gulp by calling as follows